-One thing worth remembering during this period is the evening.
-After a day spent devoted loyally to art and enriching your cultural boundaries, we often forget how exhausting it can be, especially when you are often in such big crowds.
+One thing worth remembering during this period is how to treat your evenings .
+After a day spent devoted loyally to art and enriching cultural boundaries, we often forget how exhausting it can be.
+This is especially true when you are among large crowds, such as what you might experience during the Biennale.
 This is when the pleasure of retiring to your very own Truly Venice Apartment really comes into its own.
-It can sometimes be difficult to exert more effort at this point to uncover the legendary Venetian cuisine.
-For this reason, we would recommend during this period more than ever to take advantage of our private dinner service, Rather than sacrificing quality in the name of comfort, we will create a unique menu using fresh Venetian ingredients, in the ease of your Venice Home.
+After such a long day, exerting oneself to uncover the legendary Venetian cuisine can feel simply draining.
+For this reason, we recommend during this period more than ever to take advantage of our private dinner service.Rather than sacrificing quality in the name of comfort, we will create a unique menu using fresh Venetian ingredients, in the ease of your Venice Home.

-Supposedly all the treasures that are on display are the salvaged remains of a ship-wreck discovered in 2008, off the coast of East Africa called ‘The Apistos’ ( The Unbelievable) .
+Supposedly, all the treasures that are on display are the salvaged remains of a ship-wreck discovered in 2008 from off the coast of East Africa.
+The wreck was called “The Apistos” ( The Unbelievable) .
 The finding lent credence to the legend of Cif Amotan II, a freed slave from Antioch (north-west Turkey) who lived between the mid-first and early second centuries CE.

 Hirst begins by explaining the history of the ship-wreck and then the discovery.
 By the time you reach the second floor, you’re fully immersed and convinced of the historical legitimacy of these findings.
 Hirst masterfully observed traditional exploration exhibitions and combined this with our artistic expectations of him.